AdobeDocs/analytics-platform.en/help/guided-analysis/analysis-types/funnel.md

 The query rail allows you to configure the following components:

 * **Steps**: The event touch points that you want to track.
 Each bar in the chart represents a step.
-You can include up to 10 steps in a report.
+You can include up to ten steps in a report.
 * **People**: Sets the segments that you want to measure in your report.
 Each segment selected here splits each step into multiple bars.
 Each color represents a different segment.
-Up to 3 segments are supported.
+Up to three segments are supported.

 ## View types